staff-code/staff-code/README.md

 The BBCode variant is published to GitHub as a release, with the contents of the `dist/bbCode` folder archived and uploaded as an asset thereof.
 You'll need to install `jq` (e.g. with Chocolatey) in order to perform such programmatic releasing.

 You may need to install 7-zip in order to deploy, since it is used to archive the asset as a .zip file.
 I used `choco install 7zip` while running my terminal as an administrator.

+After deploying, you can use the `npm run update-staff-code` script in the `scripts/forum` script group to update the Sagittal forum.

+And to update the Sagittal web app, in the `app` repo, run `npm upgrade` and confirm you pull in the npm package you just published.
+Then run `npm run deploy` there (don't forget to commit afterwards).